Medicaid Planning In Ohio

 Myth 1: You Must Give Up All Your Assets to Qualify for Medicaid

 Ohio Medicaid eligibility does not require depleting all your assets.
-Although strict asset limits exist, with proper Medicaid planning, you can protect your assets and qualify for Medicaid benefits.
+Although strict asset limits exist, there are legal ways to protect your assets and qualify for Medicaid benefits with a proper Medicaid plan.

-With the help of an experienced Ohio Medicaid attorney, you can preserve every dime and avoid spend-downs and home liens, ensuring your assets remain yours to control.
-We know how hard you have invested in your future and will help ensure that you — not the government – choose what happens to your assets.
+With the help of an experienced Ohio elder law attorney, you can preserve assets and avoid spend-downs and home liens, ensuring your assets remain yours to control.
+We know how much you have invested in your future and will help ensure that you — not the government – choose what happens to your assets.

 Myth 2: Transferring Assets to Loved Ones Disqualifies You from Medicaid